 3. Secure Funding

-Generally, starting a trucking company, you can expect to invest around $10,000 to $30,000, covering the costs of down payments for the trucks, permits, licenses, insurance, salary for the truck drivers, and state-specific fees.
+Generally, starting a trucking company, you can expect to invest around $10,000 to $30,000.
+This covers the costs of down payments for the trucks, permits, licenses, insurance, salary for the truck drivers, and state-specific fees.

 If you’re worried about how to start a trucking company without funds, there are many ways you can secure funding for your new trucking business, including:

 - Finding investors – Depending on the business framework you pick, consider selling equity in your company through investors.
-Funding your company through venture capitalists free you from having to pay the money back, like with loans.
-However, it involves joint ownership, meaning you need to consult with investors before making any business decisions.
+Funding your company through venture capitalists frees you from paying the money back, like with loans.
+However, it involves joint ownership, meaning you must consult with investors before making business decisions.

 - Applying for a Reasonable Loan – There are plenty of loan products you can choose from, but make sure you compare quotes from different lenders to see which one suits your business the best.